cds-snc/consultation-references/progressive-web-app-mobile.md

 ---
 ## Context

-This document is to identify key considerations when the choice to develop an application is narrowed down between:
+This document is to identify key considerations when the choice to develop an application for mobile devices is narrowed down between:

 - A device-based mobile application
 - A progressive web application (PWA)